postwait/esoteric-curio/source/_posts/entrepreneur-protip.md

 proceeded to found [three](http://messagesystems.com/) [other](http://fontdeck.com) [companies](http://www.circonus.com/).
-I've been around a bit and understand the stresses of growing a company from nothing (no funding) as well as both taking rounds of financing and leveraging debt.
+I've been around a bit and understand the stresses of growing a company from nothing (no funding) as well as from taking rounds of financing and leveraging debt.

 So... here's my advice. (hint: nothing to do with finance)

 ## 1. Understand how you cope with the stresses in your life.

-You, like everyone else, have stresses and has to cope with them.
+You, like everyone else, have stresses and have to cope with them.
 As an entrepreneur of a growing business you are going to be exposed to some very foreign and harsh stresses.
-Understanding how you cope with stress and having practiced techniques for doing so it pretty much the only thing that will keep you focused, committed, and effective on your journey.
+Understanding how you cope with stress and having practiced techniques for doing so is pretty much the only thing that will keep you focused, committed, and effective on your journey.

 > I've cycled through many things: movie nights, boring exercise, rock
-> climbing, martial arts, and crossfit.
+> climbing, martial arts, and CrossFit.
 Worst: boring exercise (as I
 > could still keep my mind in work).
 Best: martial arts (if I think
 > about work, I literally get punched in the face).